yablacky/pilight_firmware/README.md

 (L, send_off()) or toggle its current state (send_toggle()).
 Filter methods may call send_on() or send_off() directly and if they do, have to care for correct duration themself.
-Instead they can just call send_single_pulse(duration_10_us) repeatedly (not in a private loop but each time the method is called itself). send_single_pulse() returns true if the pulse was completely sent.
-In this case the filter method should look for a new duration that it will use next time when calling send_single_pulse().
-As long as send_single_pulse() returns false it must be called with the same duration value all the time.
+Instead they can just call send_single_pulse(duration_10_us) repeatedly (not in a private loop but once each time the filter method is called).

-A filter method implementation should prevent introducing global (or static) variables because this limits the available RAM that can be used for the ring buffer of filter method 4.
-Instead filter method implementations should try to re-use some global variables of the signature sender.
+A filter method implementation may prevent introducing global (or static) variables by re-usng some global variables of the signature sender.

 The signature sender stops filter processing - it even disables pin change interrupts et all.